 Subtitles and Transcript

-0:11 The Khan Academy is most known for its collection of videos, so before I go any further, let me show you a little bit of a montage.
+0:11 Khan Academy is most known for its collection of videos, so before I go any further, let me show you a little bit of a montage.

 0:20 (Video) Salman Khan: So the hypotenuse is now going to be five.
 This animal's fossils are only found in this area of South America -- a nice clean band here -- and this part of Africa.
 We can integrate over the surface, and the notation usually is a capital sigma.
 National Assembly: They create the Committee of Public Safety, which sounds like a very nice committee.
 Notice, this is an aldehyde, and it's an alcohol.
 Start differentiating into effector and memory cells.
 A galaxy.
-Hey, there's another galaxy.
-Oh look, there's another galaxy.
+Hey!
+There's another galaxy.
+Oh, look!
+There's another galaxy.
 And for dollars, is their 30 million, plus the 20 million dollars from the American manufacturer.
 If this does not blow your mind, then you have no emotion.

-3:24 The other thing that happened is -- I put them on YouTube just -- I saw no reason to make it private, so I let other people watch it, and then people started stumbling on it, and I started getting some comments and some letters and all sorts of feedback from random people from around the world.
-And these are just a few.
+3:24 The other thing that happened is -- I put them on YouTube just -- I saw no reason to make it private, so I let other people watch it, and then people started stumbling on it, and I started getting some comments and some letters and all sorts of feedback from random people around the world.
+These are just a few.
 This is actually from one of the original calculus videos.
-And someone wrote just on YouTube -- it was a YouTube comment: "First time I smiled doing a derivative."
-(Laughter) And let's pause here.
-This person did a derivative and then they smiled.
-And then in a response to that same comment -- this is on the thread.
-You can go on YouTube and look at these comments -- someone else wrote: "Same thing here.
-I actually got a natural high and a good mood for the entire day.
-Since I remember seeing all of this matrix text in class, and here I'm all like, 'I know kung fu.'"
+Someone wrote it on YouTube, it was a YouTube comment: "First time I smiled doing a derivative."
+(Laughter) Let's pause here.
+This person did a derivative, and then they smiled.
+(Laughter) In response to that same comment -- this is on the thread, you can go on YouTube and look at the comments -- someone else wrote: "Same thing here.
+I actually got a natural high and a good mood for the entire day, since I remember seeing all of this matrix text in class, and here I'm all like, 'I know kung fu.'"

-5:49 The other thing that happened -- and even at this point, I said, "Okay, maybe it's a good supplement.
+5:49 The other thing that happened -- and even at this point, I said, "OK, maybe it's a good supplement.
 It's good for motivated students.
-It's good for maybe home schoolers."
-But I didn't think it would be something that would somehow penetrate the classroom.
-But then I started getting letters from teachers.
-And the teachers would write, saying, "We've used your videos to flip the classroom.
-You've given the lectures, so now what we do ... " -- and this could happen in every classroom in America tomorrow -- " ... what I do is I assign the lectures for homework, and what used to be homework, I now have the students doing in the classroom."
+It's good for maybe home-schoolers."
+But I didn't think it would somehow penetrate the classroom.
+Then I started getting letters from teachers, and the teachers would write, saying, "We've used your videos to flip the classroom.
+You've given the lectures, so now what we do --" And this could happen in every classroom in America tomorrow -- "what I do is I assign the lectures for homework, and what used to be homework, I now have the students doing in the classroom."

-12:26 Now I come from a very data-centric reality, so we don't want that teacher to even go and intervene and have to ask the kid awkward questions: "Oh, what do you not understand?" or "What do you do understand?" and all of the rest.
-So our paradigm is to really arm the teachers with as much data as possible -- really data that, in almost any other field, is expected, if you're in finance or marketing or manufacturing -- and so the teachers can actually diagnose what's wrong with the students so they can make their interaction as productive as possible.
-So now the teachers know exactly what the students have been up to, how long they have been spending every day, what videos have they been watching, when did they pause the videos, what did they stop watching, what exercises are they using, what have they been focused on?
+12:24 Now, I come from a very data-centric reality, so we don't want that teacher to even go and intervene and have to ask the kid awkward questions: "What don't you understand?
+What do you understand?" and all the rest.
+So our paradigm is to arm teachers with as much data as possible -- data that, in any other field, is expected, in finance, marketing, manufacturing -- so the teachers can diagnose what's wrong with the students so they can make their interaction as productive as possible.
+Now teachers know exactly what the students have been up to, how long they've spent each day, what videos they've watched, when did they pause the videos, what did they stop watching, what exercises are they using, what have they focused on?
 The outer circle shows what exercises they were focused on.
 The inner circle shows the videos they're focused on.
-And the data gets pretty granular so you can see the exact problems that the student got right or wrong.
+The data gets pretty granular, so you can see the exact problems the student got right or wrong.
 Red is wrong, blue is right.
-The leftmost question is the first question that the student attempted.
-They watched the video right over there.
-And then you can see, eventually, they were able to get 10 in a row.
+The leftmost question is the first one the student attempted.
+They watched the video over there.
+And you can see, eventually they were able to get 10 in a row.
 It's almost like you can see them learning over those last 10 problems.
-They also got faster.
-The height is how long it took them.
+They also got faster -- the height is how long it took them.

 16:17 Thank you.